 Please update your browser to visualise this site correctly.
 Update your browser now

-Located next to the River Po, the park is Turin's largest green space, but it's really much more than a conventional park.
+Located next to the River Po, the park is Turin's largest green space, but it's much more than just a conventional park.
 For years, it was used as Italy's premier motor racing circuit, and before that it was the seat of the Royal House of Savoy.
-It all adds up to one of Turin's most enjoyable attractions.
+All of this contributes to making the park one of Turin's most enjoyable attractions.

-When you visit the Parco Valentino, make sure you leave enough time to see everything the Valentino Castle (Castello del Valentino) has to offer.
-As a UNESCO-listed palace, this is a place well worth touring.
-The Castello offers wonderful frescoes and paintings as well luxurious interiors which will delight all who visit it.
+When you visit Parco Valentino, make sure you leave enough time to see everything the Castle of Valentino (Castello del Valentino) has to offer.
+A UNESCO World Heritage Site, this place is well worth a look.
+Its wonderful frescoes and paintings and its luxurious interiors will delight all those who visit.

-The ground outside the Castello also must be seen.
-Next to the palace, you'll find the Botanical Gardens.
+The grounds outside the castle are also worthy of note.
+Next to the palace, you'll find the Botanic Gardens.
 Founded in the early 18th century, the greenhouses and flower gardens are romantic, elegant and beautiful.
-Few places in Turin can match their romantic atmosphere.
+Few places in Turin can match the romantic atmosphere you’ll find here.

-Elsewhere in the Valentino Park of Turin, you can visit the enchanting Borgo Medioevale.
-Not actually, a medieval village, the Borgo was built in 1884 for an international exhibition.
-Since then, it has become one of the favourite places for the Torinese to visit as well as a fascinating lesson in Italian history.
+In another part of Valentino Park, you can visit the enchanting Borgo Medievale.
+Not actually a medieval village as the name might suggest, the Borgo was built in 1884 for an international exhibition.
+Since then, it has become a much-loved favourite for the local population to visit, as well as a fascinating lesson in Italian history.

 After seeing the castles of the Borgo and stocking up on souvenirs from its artisan workshops, why not take a stroll through the rest of the park?
-Its shady walkways are a wonderful place to unwind and contain some surprising highlights, like the bench dedicated to motor racing pioneer Enzo Ferrari.
+Its shaded walkways are a great place to unwind and contain some surprising highlights, like the bench dedicated to motor racing pioneer Enzo Ferrari.

-Torino Esposizioni is located on the southern edge of the park, and regularly hosts business and cultural fairs.
-Whether you are in town for an expo or a food festival at the Castle, be sure to explore the rest of the grounds.
+Torino Esposizioni exhibition hall is located on the southern edge of the park and regularly hosts business and cultural fairs.
+Whether you are in town for an expo or a food festival at the castle, be sure to explore the rest of the grounds.

-All cities need green spaces to act as a refuge from the noise and stress of the city centre, and Turin is no exception.
-The Parco Valentino is a beautiful attraction that is close to the centre of town, full of beautiful buildings, gardens and quirky historical sights.
-If you are wondering what to do in Turin, it's a fantastic place to visit.
+All cities need green spaces as a refuge from the hustle and bustle of city life, and Turin is no exception.
+Parco Valentino is a beautiful attraction close to the city centre, full of enchanting buildings, gardens and quirky historical sights.
+If you’re looking for somewhere to spend an enjoyable afternoon or even an entire day in Turin, it's a fantastic place to visit.